kartiks2000/Angular-2-way-data-binding-using-ngModel/README.md

 # Angular-2-way-data-binding-without-ngModel
 Angular 2-way-data binding without ngModel

+2-way-binding without using "ngModel".
-Actually 2-way-data binding / ngModel  is a combination of property binding and event binding.
+    ngModel is a inbuild implementaion of combination of property binding and event binding. to use ngModel we need to import "FormsModule" from '@angular/forms' and need to register it in the imports in the imports in the root component that is the app component "app.module.ts".